 This post is a 3 part theory put together by /u/atobitt.
-Buckle up, grab a snack, beverage, and be prepared to open up a lot of tabs to cross-reference what’s about to be explained.
-This post is over 8500 words long, which will be around an hour long read in total.
+Buckle up, grab a snack, or beverage, and be prepared to open up a lot of tabs to cross-reference what’s about to be explained.
+This post is over 8500 words long, which will be around an hour-long read in total.
 Headings have been placed so you can take breaks and keep your place.

 This is not financial advice.

 The DTC has been taken over by big money.
 They transitioned from a manual to a computerized ledger system in the 80s, and it played a significant role in the 1987 market crash.
 In 2003, several issuers with the DTC wanted to remove their securities from the DTC’s deposit account because the DTC’s participants were naked short-selling their securities.
 Turns out, they were right.
 The DTC and its participants have created a market-sized naked short-selling scheme.
 All of this is made possible by the DTC’s enrollee- Cede & Co.

 The events we are living through RIGHT NOW are the 50-year ripple effects of stock market evolution.
 From the birth of the DTC to the cesspool we currently find ourselves in, this DD will illustrate just how fragile the House of Cards has become.

 We’ve been warned so many times.
 We’ve made the same mistakes so. many. times.

 And we never seem to learn from them.